enasequence/read_docs/faq_run_error.rst

     See the 'Invalid File Checksum' section above for information on this.

-ERROR: File Integrity Check Failed
+Error: File Integrity Check Failed
 ==================================

 | Submitted files are checked to confirm they can be unpacked.